hym0405/CAMII/README.md

 * **\[plate\_barcode\]\_Image\_colony_trans.jpg:** Image of plate with all colonies labeled in JPEG format.
 * **colonyDetection.\[processing_time\].merge.obj:** Python object containing all related images and colonies data.
 This file will be used as input for downstream optimized colony selection.

 ****[Important]**** A file named image_processed.txt will be written to input folder to indicate images in this folder have been processed.
-Please delete the file if you want to rerun the colony detection for images in input folder
+Please delete the file if you want to rerun the colony detection for images in that folder

 ****[example: ./example/output_colony_detection]****